-A project is underway to rebrand PNG charts and ENC with a PNG/ PG prefix.
+A project is underway to rebrand PNG charts and ENC with a PNG/PG prefix.
 To date all 78 paper charts have been rebranded and published.
-Phase 1 of the ENC re brand has been completed with all 35 usage band 5 cells renamed to PG prefix, currently rebranding remaining coastal cells.
+Phase 1 of the ENC rebrand has been completed with all 35 usage band 5 cells renamed to PG prefix, currently rebranding remaining coastal cells - 117 cells rebranded so far.